MaterializeInc/materialize/doc/developer/design/20230829_topk_size_hint.md

 proposal that follows a semantic hinting philosophy, but is higher-level in than the proposal in this design in that it does not refer to a specific SQL clause.
-Given the many variations that SQL syntax includes, we found it tricky to define an extensive hint set about semantic properties that would match the many syntactic variations for top-k.
-This is why this proposal focuses on attaching hints to the SQL syntax that encodes the top-k variants.
+Given the many variations that SQL syntax includes, we found it tricky to define an extensive hint set about semantic properties that would match the many syntactic variations, especially for top-k.
+This is why this proposal focuses on attaching hints to the SQL syntax that encodes the reduction and top-k variants.

 ### Non-backward compatible changes

-The following changes were considered:

-1. Changing the current behavior of `EXPECTED GROUP SIZE`: For example, we could make the `EXPECTED GROUP SIZE` apply only to the reduction in a single query block and force users to specify the other proposed hints for top-k constructs.
+We considered changing the current behavior of `EXPECTED GROUP SIZE`.
+For example, we could make the `EXPECTED GROUP SIZE` apply only to the reduction in a single query block and force users to specify the other proposed hints for top-k constructs.
+Additionally, `AGGREGATE INPUT GROUP SIZE` could be introdced as a synonym for `EXPECTED GROUP SIZE`, which would in turn be deprecated.

-2. Changing `EXPECTED GROUP SIZE` to `AGGREGATE GROUP SIZE`: If we were willing to change the behavior of `EXPECTED GROUP SIZE`, we could also change its name to reflect more clearly that it only applies to the reduction.

-The two changes above introduce operational complexity.
+However, such a change would introduce operational complexity.
 Migration procedures would need to be devised and implemented where we rewrite production queries to introduce the additional hints instead of only the `EXPECTED GROUP SIZE` in single block queries with multiple constructs.
-Additional migration procedures would need to rewrite indexed / materialized view definitions in the catalog to change `EXPECTED GROUP SIZE` to `AGGREGATE GROUP SIZE`.
+Additional migration procedures would need to rewrite indexed / materialized view definitions in the catalog to change `EXPECTED GROUP SIZE` to `AGGREGATE INPUT GROUP SIZE`.
+Finally, a syntax deprecation process would need to be followed.

 Given that the issue is one of better UX on the specific cases where hints need to be provided and only in the cases where there is ambiguity, the trade-off between operational complexity